chengzhihui19891116/cheng_SpringBoot_backend/README.md

-# cheng_springboot_backend
+# download cheng_springboot_backend project

-# copy static folder and index.html to resources's static

 # run as Maven install to build jar

+# find the jar file in the target folder,and run java -jar cheng_springboot_backend-0.0.1-SNAPSHOT.jar

 # run as Springboot App